Woman sentenced for killing husband in intentional crash

 It was almost the perfect crime.
-For two years 45 year Christine Billis got away with killing her husband.
-Until she met Kevin Leland on a dating website.
+For two years, Christine Billis, 45, got away with killing her husband-- until she met Kevin Leland on a dating website.

 "She confessed to me she killed her husband," Leland said in an interview with Matt Henson in July 2011.

 The Brownington woman reportedly admitted to him she drove the family car into a tree on Route 5A in Charleston in September 2009.
-She wanted to kill her 57 year old husband Charles, claiming he was controlling, had threatened to kill her, and she couldn't take the mental and verbal abuse.
+She wanted to kill her husband, Charles, 57, claiming he was controlling, had threatened to kill her, and she couldn't take the mental and verbal abuse.

 "I recorded our conversation on my digital recorder on how she planned it for months," recalled Leland during the interview.

-With his personal recordings, plus ones he helped investigators obtain, Billis was charged with first degree murder.
+With his personal recordings, plus ones he helped investigators obtain, Billis was charged with first-degree murder.
 She faced the possibility of spending the rest of her life in prison.
-But instead, accepted a plea deal for manslaughter and was sentenced to 7 to 15 years behind bars.
+But instead, she accepted a plea deal for manslaughter and was sentenced to 7-15 years behind bars.

-"A gamble for all sides here," said judge Howard VanBenthuysen
+"A gamble for all sides here," Judge Howard VanBenthuysen said.

 The plea deal came after doubts were raised about Leland's credibility.
 He was caught at the border with a gun and drugs.
 And there was speculation he was trying to financially benefit from blogging about the Christine Billis case.

-"I think the state had developed some doubt how credible Kevin would be in front of a jury, so you take the statements by him out of the mix, the state's case for 1st degree murder has some real weaknesses," said Billis' lawyer David Sleigh.
+"I think the state had developed some doubt how credible Kevin would be in front of a jury.
+So, you take the statements by him out of the mix, the state's case for first-degree murder has some real weaknesses," said David Sleigh, Billis' lawyer.

-Her lawyer was also attempting to get the taped statements thrown out, citing legal issues with the warrants.
-But in the end felt a plea agreement was still in the best interest for Billis.
+Sleigh was also attempting to get the taped statements thrown out, citing legal issues with the warrants, but in the end felt a plea agreement was still in the best interest for Billis.

-"From our point of view, anytime you are trying a 1st degree murder case you are dealing with an incredible risk," Sleigh commented.
+"From our point of view, anytime you are trying a first-degree murder case you are dealing with an incredible risk," Sleigh said.

 Charles Billis' two brothers had little to say as they left the court, but said they do not support the plea deal.